 Did you covenant before you were born to be a rescuer?
 This is one of the most wonderful traits we can develop.
 Many women seem to have an overabundance of this pure love of Christ.
 I wonder how many spouses covenanted, before they were born, to help an eternal companion overcome the fiery darts of the adversary?
 To live a life of discipleship despite physical or spiritual challenges?

 Or how many agreed to be an example of righteous living to siblings or parents?
 Or to raise a special child who would need additional love?
 Is it possible that you volunteered for such an assignment in the preexistence?

 Mordecai says to his niece, Esther, when she had to face potentially devastating adversity, “… and who knoweth whether thou art come to the kingdom for such a time as this?”
 (Esther 4:14b).
 If you knew that some of the hardships you are encountering in your life are related to promises and covenants you made in the pre-existence, would that change the way you looked at your life’s challenges?
 That this may be a vital part of what your earthly life is all about?

 Adversity plays an important role in all of our lives.
 It helps us gain needed empathy.

-Once again, part of the pure love of Christ we are to develop during our period of mortal probation.
+Once again, we are to develop the pure love of Christ as disciples of Jesus Christ, here, during our mortal probation.

 Elder Joseph B. Wirthlin testified: “In spite of discouragement and adversity, those who are happiest seem to have a way of learning from difficult times, becoming stronger, wiser, and happier as a result… I do believe that the way we react to adversity can be a major factor in how happy and successful we can be in life” (“Come What May, and Love It,” October 2008).